 0:10-0:31 – Other teaser scenes, orchestral music with what sounds like an electric piano at first, building to a climax as the hitman shoots at Hendrix and Lureen (same in both versions).

 1:32-4:47 – Original has the Stewart song with vocal as young woman walks down ramp in strip club.
 In both versions, violins start to contrapuntally build to a climax with the other music at around 1:56, reach a climax as the pimp Kamaki is shot at 2:37.
 In the original, the violins have a real feeling of suspense.
 On the DVD version, the violin sounds are some stereotypically generic “creepy” tremolo figure.
 This is followed in both versions by the same orchestral passage as Hendrix escapes from the club (2:41-2:57).
 In the original, this segues into more of the Stewart song without vocal, as Hendrix arrives at his office where he enters the hidden room and “X”s out Kamaki’s picture.
 The music fades as we see the Iolani Palace.
+See this link for a video comparison of this section.

 6:34-8:48 – Hendrix drives through the Hotel Street area looking for Anne Carpenter, a 15-year-old runaway who he has been hired to find by her parents.
 There is no dialogue or sound effects here, only music.
 In the original, this is the Stewart tune with vocal, on the DVD once again it is the generic music (6:34-8:33).
 As Hendrix returns to his office with Anne, the music becomes orchestral, this passage is the same in both versions (8:33-8:48).